wwcodeportland/iot-hackathon-2018/README.md

 Our primary hardware is from Adafruit ([hardware list](https://www.adafruit.com/wishlists/457925)).
 We also have Arduino 101 kits provided by Intel.

-You will need to install the Arduino IDE to program the device.
+You will need to install the **Arduino IDE** to program the device.
 Depending on your operating system, you may require drivers for the
-Feather HUZZAH.
-Follow the instructions [here](https://learn.adafruit.com/adafruit-feather-huzzah-esp8266/using-arduino-ide) to install drivers and run the Blink Test and the Connecting via WiFi to make sure your system and WiFi are set up correctly.
+**Feather HUZZAH**.
+Follow the instructions [here](https://learn.adafruit.com/adafruit-feather-huzzah-esp8266/using-arduino-ide) to install drivers and run the *Blink Test* and the *Connecting via WiFi* to make sure your system and WiFi are set up correctly.

 Adafruit has several setup tutorials, videos, and articles available to help you familiarize yourself with the platform.
 - [Setup and Hello World](https://learn.adafruit.com/adafruit-io-basics-esp8266-arduino?view=all)